 Turkey is a very healthy, lean meat.
 And one of its best qualities is that it contains tryptophan – which creates serotonin.
 Serotonin is essentially a compound that helps boost your happiness.
 Therefore, by eating turkey, you can naturally life your spirits and lessen the symptoms of depression.
 All the more reason to go back for seconds!

 2 – Hold Things Together

 Remove the raw tendons from the bird, and dry them in open air for about seven days.
 Then pound them with a heavy object (like a rock or hammer) in order to separate the fibers.
-These small sinuous fibers are surprisingly strong, and are excellent for tying things together.
-You can also use them to tie feathers onto your arrows.
+These small sinuous fibers are surprisingly strong can make good floss when you need it most.
+It’s all about being resourceful, right?

 4 – Use A Turkey To Catch A Turkey

 You read that right.
 By using parts of the carcass, you can fashion yourself a turkey call to attract and kill more turkeys.
 It’s a win-win!
 Use hollow wing bones to make it.

 Once the call is ready, put your lips together and make a kissing sound while breathing in.
 This convincing “yelp” sounding through the hollow bone will encourage turkeys to come over and fall prey to your cunning skills.